acemod/ACE3/wiki/framework/explosives-framework.md

         soundDeactivation[] = {"", 0, 0, 0};  // No sound on deactivation
         triggerWhenDestroyed = 1;  // (Optional) Explode when the object is shot and destroyed (after being placed) (0-disabled, 1-enabled).
         ACE_explodeOnDefuse = 0.02;  // (Optional) Add a chance for the explosive to detonate after being disarmed (in percent)
+        ACE_explosives_defuseObjectPosition[] = {-1.415, 0, 0.12}; // (Optional) The position relative to the model where the defuse helper object will be attached and thus the interaction point will be rendered
     };
 };
 ```